vectordotdev/vector/website/guides/syslog_to_aws_s3.md

 ---
 id: syslog_to_aws_s3
-title: Writing Syslog Events to AWS S3
+title: Archiving Syslog Events to AWS S3
-description: Learn how to send Syslog events to AWS S3 with optional enrichments.
+description: Learn how to archive Syslog events to AWS S3.
 keywords: ["syslog","aws s3"]
 ---

-In this guide we'll be consuming `syslog` logs and writing them to a `aws_s3` sink.
+In this guide you'll learn how to read events from Syslog and archive them to AWS S3 using Vector.
+Vector is a log, metrics and events router that is great for this task as it's [extremely performant][pages.index#performance] and easy to deploy in a [variety of ways][docs.deployment].

 <!--truncate-->